Last Updated on

 Rooms from $200-$350 per night include parking and wi-fi.
 The Bed and Breakfast package is most popular.

-For recommendations on what to see and do in the area, check out THIS POST from Getaway Mavens.
+For recommendations on what to see and do in the area, check out our post on a Somerset County NJ Weekend Getaway.